jsxgraph/jsxgraph/src/unused/server/README.md

 # JSXGraph server scripts

+__Update 18.10.2024__

+Since v1.10.1 this module is retired !

+The server module needs a complete rewrite.
+The installation is error prone, since python 3.13 the module `cgi` is not longer supported.
+A modern implementation would use a different approach with nodejs or a comparable system for python.

+## Description

 JSXGraph is a cross-browser library for interactive geometry, function plotting, graphs, and data visualization in a web browser.
 It is implemented completely in JavaScript and uses SVG and VML.